StevenMayher/432-2022/projectA/01_projectA_proposal.md

     proposal, and the other must submit a single-page text document (Word is fine) which states that their partner will submit the joint proposal, before we will evaluate your work.
--   There are 10 elements we will assess, worth one point each.
+-   There are 10 elements we will assess (the 10 sections of the proposal), worth one point each.
 -   If you receive a grade lower than 10, we will specify the problematic elements and then you will have to redo the work (quickly) to fix the problems until we are satisfied.